prodzpod/Downpour/README.md

 - [Risk of Options](https://thunderstore.io/package/Rune580/Risk_Of_Options/): Adds in-game tweaking of all scaling values the mod provides.
 - [Inferno](https://thunderstore.io/package/HIFU/Inferno/): Adds a special "Inferno Downpour" difficulty that is a fusion between Downpour and Inferno.
 - [FasterBossWait2](https://thunderstore.io/package/prodzpod/FasterBossWait2/): Reduces holdout time without removing it outright.
 Mod is balanced around having this.
+- [ResumeMusicPostTeleporter](https://thunderstore.io/package/prodzpod/ResumeMusicPostTeleporter/): Resumes stage music after the teleporter event has been completed.
+If you're rushing, you'll encounter a lot of silence.
+- [BetterMoonPillars](https://thunderstore.io/package/prodzpod/BetterMoonPillars/): Reworks moon pillars to be optional but rewards you with items and time.
+Makes the mithrix fight easier without looping.
 - [LittleGameplayTweaks](https://thunderstore.io/package/Wolfo/LittleGameplayTweaks/): Set `4ba - Simulacrum Ending > Ending Start Wave` and `4bb - Simulacrum Forced Boss > Forced Special Boss Start Wave` to `50` for a finite simulacrum experience.

 ## Compatibility Stuff